DominikThurau/pm-api/README.md

 # PM-API

 ## Setup the project
+### Make sure your Docker-Desktop is running

 1. clone the project
-2. rename .env.dist to .env and configure PORT
+2. rename .env.dist to .env
-3. run docker-compose up
+3. run docker-compose build
-4. yarn run start
+4. run docker-compose up

-##### -> Now you should be able to call localhost:'PORT'/products
+##### -> Now you should be able to call localhost:4000/products